| Crates.io | tonic-types |

 be returned to gRPC clients.
 Moreover, the trait also adds methods to

-that can be used by a tonic client to extract error details,
+tonic::Status that can be used by a tonic client to extract error details,

 and handle them with ease.

-The examples bellow cover a basic use case of the gRPC Richer Error Model.
+The examples below cover a basic use case of the gRPC Richer Error Model.
 More complete server and client implementations are provided in the Richer Error example, located in the main repo examples directory.

-with an ErrorDetails
+tonic::Status with an ErrorDetails structuse tonic::{Code, Status};

 use tonic_types::{ErrorDetails, StatusExt};